 Planting Garlic

 Once your soil is prepared, it's time to plant your garlic.
-This section provides detailed instructions on when and plant garlic for optimal growth.
+This section provides detailed instructions on when and how to plant garlic for optimal growth.

 When to Plant